GlennOlsson/Double-Up-Server/src/main/java/Docs.md

 ```

 ### POST /newStartup
-#### Token is optional.
+#### Token may or may not be provided.
 If Token is provided, make sure to save the token.
 This is a way to force change user token
 ```json
 {
    "Token": "USER_TOKEN"